jeffplourd/mvp/_PRESS-RELEASE.md

   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  Middle school, high school, and university students, and people working in the professional marketplace (e.g. finance, tech, medicine) who have an extraordinary amount of information they need to understand, absorb and remember, and then be able to discuss and apply these ideas at a later date.
+  Middle school, high school, and university students, and people working in the professional marketplace (e.g. finance, tech, medicine) who have an extraordinary amount of information they need to understand, absorb and remember - and discuss in competant manner.

 ## Summary ##